AbdulrahmanQasem95/DynamicMapper/README.md

 # Easy Transformation from `Codable`
-Since `DynamicJSONDecoder` inherit `JSONDecoder` and `DynamicJSONEncoder` inherit `JSONEncoder` all your `Codable` classes will work same like before with the new dynamic decoder and encoder without any changes this will allow you to move smoothly and easily from ordinary `Codable` to `DynamicCodable` and you can even mix them togethor you can keep the ordinary `Codable` and use `DynamicCodable` only for models where you need to access nested object without defining the implecit objects or where you need to use custom names ...
+Since `DynamicJSONDecoder` inherit `JSONDecoder` and `DynamicJSONEncoder` inherit `JSONEncoder`, all your `Codable` classes will work same like before with the new dynamic decoder and encoder without any changes.

+This will allow you to move smoothly and easily from ordinary `Codable` to `DynamicCodable` and you can even mix them togethor.

+You can keep the ordinary `Codable` and use `DynamicCodable` only for models where you need to access nested object without defining the implecit objects or where you need to use custom names ...
 ```swift
 class Subject:Codable {
     var title:String